- The development of cold sores is related to 2 herpes simplex viruses: herpes

 - For more information and photos, go to:

 - DermNet NZ

-- Typically a painful, unilateral vesicular lesion surrounded by erythema, appearing on the vermilion border of the lip and on the border between skin and mucosa around the nostrils.
-The vesicles break, leaking a clear, sticky fluid, then crust over and heal without scarring within 7 to 10 days.
+- The vesicles break, leaking a clear, sticky fluid, then crust over and heal without scarring within 7 to 10 days.

-- Prodromal tingling and burning sensation in the location of the eruption may occur 2 to 24 hours before the appearance of the vesicle, but this does not occur in all cases.
+- Prodromal itching, tingling or burning sensations in the location of the eruption may occur 2 to 24 hours before the appearance of the vesicle, but this does not occur in all cases.

-- Patients complain of pain, unsightly appearance and possibly itching.
+- Patients complain of discomfort and unsightly appearance.

-- Systemic symptoms are unusual and should cause suspicion for another condition.
+- Systemic symptoms (e.g fever) are unusual and should cause suspicion for another condition.

-Orolabial herpes (cold sore) is diagnosed based on the presence of typical signs and symptoms (listed above).
-Rule out the following conditions that may present with similar signs / symptoms:
+Herpes labialis (cold sore) is diagnosed based on the presence of typical signs and symptoms.
+Rule out the following conditions that may present with similar signs/symptoms:

 - Canker sores - lesions that occur on the inside of lips and are not preceded by formation of a vesicle.
 Will not occur on external lip.